ggerganov/llama.cpp/examples/server/README.md

 The project includes a web-based user interface that enables interaction with the model through the `/chat/completions` endpoint.

 The web UI is developed using:
-- `vue` framework for frontend development
+- `react` framework for frontend development
 - `tailwindcss` and `daisyui` for styling
 - `vite` for build tooling